 In Key Stage 2 British history is taught chronologically through Years 3 to Year 5, starting with a broader local study of our area.
 Periods then studied are The Stone Age to the Iron Age in Year 3, Roman Empire and its significant figures and their impact on Britain in Year 4, Anglo Saxons and Vikings in Year 5.
 In Year 6 they study an extended period including significant turning points in British History,

 Each year we celebrate Remembrance Day commemorations where children purchase poppies and a two minutes silence is held.
-This year, 2014, being the commemoration of the outbreak of the First World War we held a special Assembly.
 As a whole school, we have celebrated the World Cup with a whole school interest as well as an event in each class.
 We celebrated the Olympics, the Common Wealth Games and much more.
 In recent years, we celebrated the wedding of the Duke and Duchess of Cambridge and the birth of Prince George with special Assemblies and themed lessons.
 The Golden Jubilee was another high profile event celebrated by the school with a concert featuring music from each decade of the Queen’s reign.
 We aim to support charities e.g. Children in Need by running fundraising events days.
 We also have food bank collections at key times of the year.

 We do a great deal of work through Assemblies on global issues and we highlight the contrast in the lives of children in other parts of the world to the lives of those children at Street Lane.
 Geography lessons also focus on this.

 On a general level, the school undertakes daily assemblies which uphold traditional values of empathy, respect and tolerance.
 We use a variety of materials including some UNICEF materials for school Assemblies.
 These values are also taught within formal RE and philosophy lessons and on an informal nature throughout the school days.
 We have recently started collapsed curriculum weeks each term for RE where the whole school engage on a planned theme and all work this week is taught through this.
 At the end of the week this leads to whole school displays and an assembly in which we share our learning with parents.
-Our RE curriculum will be continued to be planned directly from the new 2014 Derbyshire revised RE syllabus and is based on key faiths.
+Our RE curriculum will be continued to be planned directly from the Derbyshire Agreed Syllabus for Religious Education 2020-25 and is based on key faiths.
 This further embeds respect for others which is based on a deeper knowledge and understanding.